- $59,318 Young Child Falls In Open Elevator Shaft

 - $375,000 Young Client Bit On Her Lip By Neighbor’s Dog.

-Helping People Injured in Large Truck Crashes
+Helping People Injured in Large Truck Crashes in Charleston

 The rise in e-commerce in recent years has meant more large commercial trucks on the roadways.
 The trucking industry employs approximately 3.9 million commercial drivers and delivers 70% of all freight, as reported by the Owner-Operator Independent Drivers Association (OOIDA).
 With so many big rigs on the roads, truck accidents have increased.
 In a recent year, large trucks were involved in 118,000 injury crashes, as reported by the National Safety Council (NSC).